linux-system-roles/network/README.md

 - `network_connections` - The connection profiles are configured as
   `network_connections`, which is a list of dictionaries that include specific options.
-- `network_allow_restart` - Certain configurations require the role to restart network services.
+- `network_allow_restart` - It defaults to `false`.
+To load NetworkManager plugins after installation, NetworkManager requires to be restarted.
 For example, if a wireless connection is configured and NetworkManager-wifi is not installed, NetworkManager must be restarted prior to the connection being configured.
-Setting this to `false` will prevent the role from restarting network service.
+The restart can result in connectivity loss and therefore the role does not allow it without explicit consent.
+The user can consent to it by setting `network_allow_restart` to `true`.
+Setting `network_allow_restart` to `false` will prevent the role from restarting NetworkManager.
 - `network_state` - The network state settings can be configured in the managed host, and the format and the syntax of the configuration should be consistent with the [nmstate state examples](https://nmstate.io/examples.html) (YAML).